Technical Calculator

 FIFO Vs. LIFO:

-• If the ending inventory prices are going up, or are likely to increase, the LIFO method may be better as the higher-cost units are accounted to be sold
+• If the finishing inventory costs are going up, or are probably to increase, the LIFO approach can be higher as the higher-price units are accounted to be bought

-• If the opposite is true, and the ending prices are going down, then calculate ending inventory by FIFO approach might be better.
-Since the selling prices usually increase, it helps to determine the profit margin
+• If the alternative is authentic, and the finishing expenses are happening, then calculate finishing stock by means of FIFO approach might be better. since the selling costs generally growth, it helps to determine the profit margin

 \(\ Profit\ margin\ Formula =\dfrac{Revenue}{Profits}⋅100 \ percent \)